The semi-analytic theory and computation of finite-depth standing water waves: Preliminaries

 This shows that $\mu_0L/2\pi$ is the fluid depth in physical space, that the vertical component of velocity is zero on the bottom boundary, and that the stream function is constant (in fact zero) on the bottom boundary, indicating that there is no fluid flux crossing this boundary.

-We propose identical $\epsilon$-expansions to those of Schwartz and Whitney \cite{schwartz1981semi,amick1987semi} for the coefficients $a_p(t)$, $b_p(t)$ and $c_p(t)$, and for the dimensionless period parameter $S$.
-However, in the finite-depth setting we must also expand the height function $h(t)$ in terms of the standing wave amplitude:
+We employ identical $\epsilon$-expansions to those of Schwartz \& Whitney \cite{schwartz1981semi,amick1987semi} for the coefficients $a_p(t)$, $b_p(t)$ and $c_p(t)$, and for the dimensionless period parameter $S$.
+However, in the finite-depth setting we must also expand the strip width $h(t)$ in terms of the standing wave amplitude:

-Here $\epsilon$ is the standing wave amplitude; the functions $\alpha_{p,n}(t)$, $\beta_{p,n}(t)$, $\gamma_{p,n}(t)$, and $\mu_{n}(t)$ are real-valued; the coefficients $\sigma_n$ are real constants; and the coefficient $\mu_0$ is a positive constant, the non-dimensionalized fluid depth in physical space (see figure \ref{FDConformalMapImage} above).
+Here $\epsilon$ is the standing wave amplitude; the functions $\alpha_{p,n}(t)$, $\beta_{p,n}(t)$, $\gamma_{p,n}(t)$, and $\mu_{n}(t)$ are real-valued; the coefficients $\sigma_n$ are real constants; and the coefficient $\mu_0$ is a positive constant, the non-dimensionalized fluid depth in physical space (see figure \ref{FDConformalMapImage}).
 As in the infinite-depth problem, the amplitude is defined as half the vertical crest to trough height after non-dimensionalization, i.e.,